 Myth: The thought of not having to put gas in your car, not having to drive anywhere, and not having to worry about finding a parking space takes away a lot of stress from your life.

 Truth: 100% truth!
 Ditch the car.
 You will never need one in NYC.
-Subways, buses, yellow cabs, ubers, lyfts and vias have you covered 95% of the time.
-If you actually need a car to get out for a quick trip for the weekend, there are car share garages every 3 blocks that run you $100 a day.
-It is dirt cheap compared to having a car in the city.
-You will absolutely love not having to drive hungover, deal with parking, road rage or any other downfalls associated to car ownership.
-Parking in the city is an absolute nightmare and only the high end luxury rental buildings in the city come with parking.
+Subways, buses, yellow cabs, ubers, lyfts, and vias have you covered 95% of the time.
+If you actually need a car to get out for a quick trip for the weekend, there are car rentals companies located in the city.
+They don't come cheap though, ~$300 a day so road trips are not something that should be done on a weekly basis.
+You will absolutely love not having to drive hungover, deal with parking, road rage, or any other downfalls associated with car ownership.
+Parking in the city is an absolute nightmare and only the high-end luxury rental buildings in the city come with parking.
 Ditch the car.

 In A City Of Millions, You Will Find Your Significant Other